 There are quite a few.

 We also focus on continually looking for additional program offerings and flexibility around financing relationships.
-Giving SMEs the ability to manage their spend appropriately especially as they scale their business.
+Giving SMEs the ability to manage their spending appropriately especially as they scale their business.

 In addition to other ongoing adjacent technologies, we’re working on edge-based computing.
-One of our newest offerings in that space is the SE350 – a great server which manages data and analytics at the edge of network, which has great applicability in the SME space.
+One of our newest offerings in that space is the SE350 – a great server that manages data and analytics at the edge of the network, which has great applicability in the SME space.

-All of this is enhanced by a great reseller business in Canada that can help to provide end-to-end value to SME.
+All of this is enhanced by a great reseller business in Canada that can help to provide end-to-end value to SMEs.